 Another episode had a guy exonerated based on DNA evidence.
 The DNA came from an accomplice, so the guy was still guilty of murder.

-"Mr. Monk and His Biggest Fan" makes you wonder how easy it is tote frame a dog that has been dead for three days for a murder.
+"Mr. Monk and His Biggest Fan" makes you wonder how easy it is to frame a dog that has been dead for three days for a murder.

 Scream Discretion Shot: In "Mr. Monk Goes to the Circus," elephant trainer Edgar Heinz demonstrates to Monk and Sharona how his elephant Dede can gently place its foot upon his head, on a stump.
 Unfortunately, Natasha Lovara has duct-taped a walkie-talkie to Dede's ear and gives the command for Dede to put the foot down.
 A hideous crunching noise is heard.
 We hear the crunch of Heinz's skull fracturing but cut to Sharona screaming in shock and Monk trying to calm her down instead of seeing the gore.

 Invoked by Oates, Harvey Disher's farm hand in "Mr. Monk Visits a Farm," in reference this time to Monk freaking out when he thinks he's inhaled marijuana fumes.